Varunsingh77/Trendwave-Social-Media-Ad-Campaign-Dashboard/README.md

   (CPA   & CPM) across different age groups and gender segments, enabling data-driven decisions to optimize ad spend and targeting strategies.

- The dashboard was built using DAX in Power BI, with additional data cleaning and transformation done in Excel/Python.

 # Business Objectives